-Follow the prompted guide to complete the process ensuring that the user completing the AppSource process has at least ‘System Administrator’ role assigned
+Follow the prompted guide to complete the process ensuring that the user completing the AppSource process has at least ‘System Administrator’ role assigned.

-You will be prompted to login to your tenant and from there select the Dynamics 365 instance you want to deploy Fundraising and Engagement
+You will be prompted to login to your tenant.
+From there select the Dynamics 365 instance you want to deploy Fundraising and Engagement.

-Follow the remaining prompted steps such as the privacy policy and terms and conditions, both must be accepted for the solution to be installed
+Follow the remaining prompted steps, such as the privacy policy and terms and conditions, both of which must be accepted for the solution to be installed.